Korea Electric Power Corporation research snapshot

 $7 to $10

-More likely if fuel costs or the dollar rise, tariffs lag cost recovery, power demand or nuclear availability disappoints, financing needs increase, or policy again prioritizes consumer prices over shareholder returns.
+More likely if fuel costs or the dollar rise, tariffs lag cost recovery, power demand or nuclear availability disappoints, financing needs increase, the ADR premium to Korean-market value narrows, or policy again prioritizes consumer prices over shareholder returns.

 KEP AI technical analysis